How the lifelines of the economy feed and fuel Japan | The Japan Times

 In this way, the sōgō shōsha act as a vital pipeline literally fueling (pun intended) an energy-starved Japanese economy.

-This is the eighth part of a new series of reports written by industry specialists.
+This is the seventh part of a new series of reports written by industry specialists.
 The first 12 articles are about Japanese general trading companies, or sōgō shōsha.

 Patrick Ryan is a senior analyst engaged in global industry research in the Marubeni Research Institute, the research arm of Marubeni Corp.
 He has previously worked in International HR and International Corporate Strategies for Marubeni.